sahil0412/Machine-Learning-Practical-01-Boston_Price-Predition/README.md

 All columns are numerical also

 #### B. Feature Engineering
-No outiers are present in the data
+No outliers are present in the data

 #### C. Data Normalization
 Normalization (min-max Normalization)<br>